 How long will my audition be?

-Plan for 30 minutes.
-This includes warm-up time, meeting with student ambassadors, conversation with faculty in your area, and the actual audition on stage.
-You will be on stage for five minutes.
+In-person auditions are typically 30 minutes.
+(This includes warm-up time, meeting with student ambassadors, conversation with faculty in your area, and the actual audition on stage.
+You will be on stage for five minutes.)
+Because of the COVID-19 pandemic, students seeking to begin at PLU in 2021-22 will audition via prerecorded video clips that are uploaded through the scholarship application portal.
 Suggested music to perform is found here.

 Do I need to bring my own accompanist?